Pettersson-dev/Pettersson-dev.github.io/_posts/2026-01-16-why-your-capability-map-doesnt-change-anything.md

 ## Why Your Capability Map Doesn’t Change Anything

-Most organizations I work with have a capability map.
+A lot of organizations have a capability map.

 It’s approved.
 It’s well-structured.